 Register and view sales

 How does a Feedyard use the Fed Cattle Exchange?

 Feedyards wanting to offer fed cattle for sale may sign up for the Fed Cattle Exchange at no cost to the feedyard.

 Once the feedyard is approved as a user, fed cattle can be listed on the site at any time.
 The feedyard can choose the sale date for fed cattle on any available dates offered by the Fed Cattle Exchange.
 The offering feedyard must have cattle listed by 12:00 PM noon Central on Monday prior to the sale.

-A one-time listing fee of $2.00 per head for the use of the Fed Cattle Exchange platform will be charged to the listing feedyard by 10:00 AM Central following the listing deadline in the form of an ACH transaction initiated by the Fed Cattle Exchange.
+Effective January 1, 2022, a one-time listing fee of $3.00 per head for the use of the Fed Cattle Exchange platform will be charged to the listing feedyard by 10:00 AM Central following the listing deadline in the form of an ACH transaction initiated by the Fed Cattle Exchange.
 If a given listing is not sold, that specific listing may be relisted for any subsequent Fed Cattle Exchange sale at no cost per the one-time listing fee pricing schedule.
 The Fed Cattle Exchange reserves the right to cancel the sale of listed cattle if the license fee is not received by the published deadline.